sagemath/trac_to_gh/Issue 427.md

 # Issue 427: backslash infix operator does not print properly in documentation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/427

 Original creator: nbruin